imranmatin23/fullstack-web-app-template/infra/README.md

 # Fullstack Web App Template

-This README covers how to deploy the frontend and backend to production.
+The infrastructure was created using `docker`, `terraform` and `AWS`.

 ## Frontend

-You can either rely on `.github/workflows/deploy_frontend_infra.yml` (CI/CD with GitHub Actions) to deploy the Frontend infrastructure (NOTE: Terraform variable inputs are defined as GitHub variables and secrets for the repository) or you can deploy the infrastructure from your local machine using `make deploy-infra-frontend` (NOTE: Terraform variable inputs are defined in `infra/frontend/terraform.tfvars`).
+To deploy the infrastructure remotely you can rely on `.github/workflows/deploy_frontend_infra.yml` (CI/CD with GitHub Actions).
+All secrets that are required during deployment are defined as GitHub Repository Secrets.

+To deploy the infrastructure from your local machine, execute `make deploy-infra-frontend` (NOTE: Terraform variable inputs are defined in `infra/frontend/prod.tfvars`).
 You must set the following environment variables locally before deploying:

 ```bash
 export TF_VAR_gh_personal_access_token="TODO"